smartupdev/smartup-dapp-ui/rs.md

   - CT request
   - Duration(3d, 5d, 7d - default)
 - Result: CT from(TBC), confirm result by creator and 1 member(>5 CT) within 3 days

+//
+- $ initial
+- $ / Milestones
+- $ deposit
+- Every milestones, need approval by members
+  - if pass, doer get money
+  - if fail, doer not get money. proposal terminated
+- if proposal pass, doer can flag with deposit(Type2)
+- if proposal fail , members can flag with deposit(Type3)
+- if delay or modification
+  - Terminate proposal
+  - Create a new one - can ref to the previous one

 ### Policy(TBC)
 - Includes: (TBC)